embabel/embabel-common/README.md

 ### Using in Your Project

-Add the following to your `pom.xml`:
+Add Embabel Common BOM to your `pom.xml`:

 ```xml
 <dependencyManagement>